Hovedbund der er fyldt med skæl

 Can you get dandruff from stress?

-Yes, stress can cause dandruff.
+Yes, stress can cause dandruff in hair.
 Stress can cause an increase in the hormones that control oil production in the scalp, resulting in an excessively oily scalp.
 This can lead to the growth of a fungus called Malassezia, which can then cause dandruff symptoms such as white or gray flakes on the scalp, redness and itching.
 In addition to stress, there are other factors that can contribute to dandruff, such as dry skin, certain hair products, and genetic predisposition.
 People suffering from diseases such as psoriasis or seborrheic dermatitis are more prone to dandruff due to overactive skin cell shedding.
 It is important to remember that although stress can play a role in worsening pre-existing conditions such as those mentioned above, it does not necessarily have to be present to cause dandruff.

 Can dandruff go away on its own?

 Yes, dandruff can go away on its own.
-Dandruff is typically caused by a combination of factors such as dry skin, the natural oils in your scalp, and fungi that live on the scalp.
+Dandruff in hair is typically caused by a combination of factors such as dry skin, the natural oils in your scalp, and fungi that live on the scalp.
 If it is due to one of these factors alone, it will likely go away on its own once the underlying cause has been treated.
 If you e.g. have dry skin, make sure you stay hydrated and use moisturizers specially formulated for the scalp.
 If you have an excessive amount of oil on your scalp or an imbalance in the amount of oil being produced, try using a shampoo specifically formulated to help with this problem.
 If a fungal infection is the cause of dandruff, using an antifungal shampoo can help fight it.
 In addition, changing your diet or increasing your intake of certain vitamins can also help control dandruff and reduce symptoms.
 In any case, even without intervention, dandruff will usually go away on its own with time, as long as the underlying cause does not persist.

 Is dandruff contagious?